|

 In

-principle it should be demonstrable that an individual carries a unique
+principle it should be demonstrable that an individual carries a uniquepattern

 of biochemical anomalies that persists, with variable degrees of